pieterclaerhout/export-komoot/README.md

 # export-komoot

+> [!WARNING]
+> NOTICE: Komoot has decided to add an invisible captcha to their login process.

 This is a proof-of-concept which allows you to export your planned tours from [Komoot](https://www.komoot.com).

 Note that this is a unofficial tool which uses private API's from Komoot and can break at any time…